 (Note-- end of March: this webinar is over, but I will be offering others in the future.
 Sign up for the English Detective newsletter to be notified of them, or just contact me.
 If you would still like to see the webinar, contact me for that too, and I can send you a link to the replay.)

-The best single way to increase your vocabulary, especially the academic vocabulary needed for university study or important exams like the IELTS or TOEFL, is by reading (or listening to) a lot in English.
+The best single way to increase your English reading skills (and vocabulary, especially the academic vocabulary needed for the TOEFL test), is by reading a lot in English.

-Choose subjects that interest you, read a little every day and make notes on new words-- and try using them.
+Choose subjects that interest you, read a little every day, make notes on new words, and try using them.

 15 minutes to 1/2 hour of reading a day adds up to 22-45 hours in 3 months...

-If you really want a vocabulary boost, there are strategies you can learn to supercharge your efforts.
+If you really want a reading skills or vocabulary boost, there are strategies you can learn to supercharge your efforts.
 You can find them throughout this website.
 (See especially the ESL Reading section and the Reading Skills page.)

 Maybe you have noticed, though, that it’s not so easy to get started with some of them.

-At the end you will have a chance to ask questions about the reading test skills we have practiced, the TOEFL Reading Prep Clues course, or anything about English vocabulary that has confused or bothered you.
+At the end of the webinar you will have a chance to ask questions about the reading test skills we have practiced, the TOEFL Reading Prep Clues course, or anything else about the TOEFL exam.

-If you would like more guided practice in studying academic vocabulary and preparing for major tests or university study, there will also be opportunity to sign up for a four week course to give you step-by-step help with the English exam vocabulary you need.
-(For more information on that course, see Mastering English Test Vocabulary.)
+If you would like more guided practice in preparing for the TOEFL Reading Test or university study, there will also be opportunity to sign up for a short course to give you step-by-step help with the skills and vocabulary you need.
+(For more information on that and related courses, see Mastering English Test Vocabulary.)